 Fair trials minimize miscarriages of justice.
 They offer the accused a chance to present their side of the story, ensuring the jury sees the whole picture before arriving at a decision.
-So, in case you’re facing unlawful detention, ask for a civil rights lawyer as quickly as possible.
+So, in case you’re facing unlawful detention in New York, ask for a civil rights attorney in NYC as quickly as possible.

 3. The Right to Free and Unperturbed Media

 Freedom of the press is at the heart of every democracy.
+After all, it’s one of our basic civil rights.
 In fact, the United States ranked 44th in the 2021 World Press Freedom Index.

 Free media serves as a watchdog for the people, investigating and questioning government decisions without fearing persecution.
 It bridges the gap between the leaders and the public, serving as an open platform for a frank exchange of ideas.
 In the absence of censorship, journalists can use their resources to ask the right questions, pursue the right leads, and research the right stories to shed light on hidden secrets.